bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 58°
-- moderate rain
+- overcast clouds
-- 71% humidity
+- 73% humidity
-- 7 mph wind
+- 12 mph wind

-2.5 inches of rain in the past 24 hours
+4.5 inches of rain in the past 24 hours

 ## Temperature Comparison